daestrada20/MHAS/README.md

 ## Usage

 The data processing script creates a longitudinal dataset (`mhas_cd`) that can be used for statistical analysis in R or exported to other statistical software like SAS for multilevel modeling.

+## ABOUT MHAS

+For more information related to the Mexican Health and Aging Study, please visit https://www.mhasweb.org/Home/index.aspx Wong, R., Michaels-Obregon, A., & Palloni, A. (2017).
+Cohort profile: the Mexican health and aging study (MHAS).
+International journal of epidemiology, 46(2), e2-e2.